aquasecurity/kube-bench/README.md

 - Open a [new issue](https://github.com/aquasecurity/kube-bench/issues/new).
 - Remember users might be searching for your issue in the future, so please give it a meaningful title to helps others.
 - Clearly define the use case, using concrete examples.
-For example: I type `this` and kube-bench does `that`.
+For example I type `this` and kube-bench does `that`.
 - If you would like to include a technical design for your feature please feel free to do so.

 ## Pull Requests